Ytikare/haiper_api/README.md

 ```
 DATABASE_CONNECTION=postgresql://user:password@localhost:5432/dbname
 ```
+This is the connection string for your database.

+Change values depending on your database settings

+The project assumes that you are using postgreSQL as a database.

 ## Database Schema

 The system uses three main models:

-### WorkflowFormStructure
-- Base structure for workflows
-- Fields: id, name, description, status, is_published, fields, api_config

 ### WorkflowStructure
-- Extends WorkflowFormStructure
+- Used for storing workflow's structure
-- Additional fields: category, version, created_at, updated_at, created_by, is_deleted
+- Fields: id, name, description, status, is_published, fields, api_config, category, version, created_at, updated_at, created_by, is_deleted

 ### WorkflowSubmission
 - Tracks workflow feedback